azavea/raster-vision/docs/rv2/setup.rst

 .. code-block:: console

-   > docker run --runtime=nvidia --rm -it quay.io/azavea/raster-vision:pytorch-0.10 /bin/bash
+   > docker run --runtime=nvidia --rm -it quay.io/azavea/raster-vision:pytorch-0.11 /bin/bash

 Ensure your setup sees the GPUS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We recommend you ensure that the GPUs are actually enabled.
 If you don't, you may run a training job that you think is using the GPU and isn't, and runs very slowly.

-One way to check this is to make sure TensorFlow can see the GPU(s).
-To do this, open up an ipython console and initialize TensorFlow:
+One way to check this is to make sure PyTorch can see the GPU(s).
+To do this, open up a ``python`` console and run the following:

 .. code-block:: console

-   > ipython
-   In [1]: import tensorflow as tf
-   In [2]: sess = tf.Session(config=tf.ConfigProto(log_device_placement=True))
+    import torch
+    torch.cuda.is_available()
+    torch.cuda.get_device_name(0)

 This should print out console output that looks something like:

 .. code-block:: console

-    .../gpu/gpu_device.cc:1405] Found device 0 with properties: name: GeForce GTX
+    True
+    Tesla K80

 If you have `nvidia-smi <https://developer.nvidia.com/nvidia-system-management-interface>`_  installed, you can also use this command to inspect GPU utilization while the training job is running: